Living and Earning Happily in the Philippines

 It seemed to me at times that this day would never come, but it has.
-It’s time to start documenting the process of a 61 year-old Colorado cowboy wanna-be moving himself and his Filipina wife to the wide open plains of Bulacan. ( a province just north of Metro Manila proper.
-See
+It’s time to start documenting the process of a 61 69 year-old Colorado cowboy wanna-be moving himself and his Filipina wife to the wide open plains of Bulacan. ( a province just north of Metro Manila proper).
+See some of the best places to live and retire in the Philippines here: Best Places Philippines These are all actual places, put there on the map by real people living here in the Philippines.
+No sales hype, no “opportunities” for sale … just real world people enjoying a better life

 Well some of my reasons are already common knowledge … lower cost of living, fascination with travel and all things Asian, living with a larger extended family … oh, did I mention No Frickln’ Winter (it’s 0930 on the 3rd of October and my feet are cold waiting for the damn furnace to come on … I think it’s run 30 hours or more already and this is “Indian summer” *sigh*)